 Fun Fact: monarch caterpillars measure less than 1/10″ upon hatching.

-1. Spray the plants while they are inside the cage
+1. Spray the plants while they are inside the cage or have cutting containers on a boot tray where you can easily see them if they fall.

 There is still a slight chance they could fall but they will fall straight down instead of blasting sideways off your plant.
 They will be usually be hanging from a self-spun silk thread if they fall straight down, and can climb back up it….like mini marvel spider-men!